VaLeNtIN2301/PhishingLinks/Information.md

 **Loading Image Scam**

-> Q: How does it work?
-> The attack, in fact, works in a much more simple way than many people imagine.
+> How does it work?
+The attack, in fact, works in a much more simple way than many people imagine.
 Like all phishing attacks it eventually relies on you, the user, believeing that you are accessing a site you’re not.
 The attack works as follows:
 > A user posts a link to an image in a server.
 > The image displays a never-ending loading indicator.
 > The user clicks on the image, and clicks to open it in their browser.